ericconstantinides/muddlingthroughcode.com/content/posts/how-i-got-my-node-stack-running-on-aws.md

+# How I got Node.js up and running on the AWS EC2

 This post is a collection of notes that I took moving over from Heroku to AWS.
 I was with Heroku for a few weeks and wanted to add this site to it.
 However, on getting it all set up, I soon found out that my $7/month was only good for one app.
 Every single other app I wanted to spin up without sleeping would be an extra $7.
 Meh, no thanks.

 I knew I had gotten a free tier of AWS so I figured now was a good a time as any.